FilecoinFoundationWeb/filecoin-foundation/src/content/blog/case-study-desci-labs-and-filecoin-enabling-a-future-of-open-science.md

 ---
 title: "Case Study: DeSci Labs and Filecoin: Enabling a Future of Open Science"
 slug: case-study-desci-labs-and-filecoin-enabling-a-future-of-open-science
-created-on: 2023-07-20T12:26:44.398Z
+created-on: 2023-07-20T12:26:44.398000Z
-updated-on: 2023-07-20T12:26:44.412Z
+updated-on: 2023-07-20T12:26:44.412000Z
-published-on: 2023-07-20T12:26:44.426Z
+published-on: 2023-07-20T12:26:44.426000Z
+description:
-description: The basis of the work by DeSci Labs is to build tools and infrastructure that make reproducible science with low barriers to access a reality.
+  The basis of the work by DeSci Labs is to build tools and infrastructure that make reproducible science with low barriers to access a reality.
 DeSci Labs is a team of scientists and engineers bringing a modern approach to the future of scientific research, with the perspective of having used siloed data and centralized systems for years without significant progress.
 The vision is a world without vendor lock-in, paywalls, proprietary analytics, link rot and fake science.
 image:
   url: /assets/images/0719-cs-desci.png
-  alt: null
+  alt:
 recommended-posts: []
-metadata: null
+category: use-cases
+seo:
+  title: "Case Study: DeSci Labs and Filecoin - Enabling a Future of Open Science"
+  description:
+    Explore how DeSci Labs uses Filecoin to enable a future of open science.
+    A detailed case study.
 ---

 Key Highlights: